hphelion/documentation/moonshot/manage.administration-dashboard.tasks-by-tab.md

 #### How to Delete a Role

-Cloud administrators and the Admin user can delete a role.
 When you delete a role, it is removed throughout the Administration Dashboard.

 <p style="background-color:#f8f8f8; padding:4px 4px 4px 4px; border: 1px dotted #000000; min-width:700px;"> <b>Note:</b>
 You cannot delete the Admin or Arch roles.